grafana/agent/docs/sources/flow/reference/config-blocks/declare.md

 ## Arguments

-The `declare` block has no predefined schema for its arguments; the body of the `declare` block is used as the component definition.
-The body may contain:
+The `declare` block has no predefined schema for its arguments.
+The body of the `declare` block is used as the component definition.
+The body can contain the following:

 * [argument][] blocks
 * [export][] blocks